SverreNystad/power-predictor/README.md

 [![Goslightning Talking to Students at start of semester](docs/bots/goslightning.png)](docs/supergosling_lowres.mp4)
 NB: Press the image to see the video of Goslightning Talking to Students at start of semester.

+## Our journey
 This has been a great task and we have learned a lot.
 We have learned how to use machine learning to solve a real world problem.
 We have tried so many things, worked so many late nights and had a lot of fun, and many frustrations.
 **In the end we managed to beat all the bots, and we are very proud of our work.
-This giving us the best grade possible: A**
+This giving us the best grade possible: A** The two bots that where the hardest to beat was Ryleena and Shao-RyKhan.
+This seems a bit strange as Goslightning is the best bot in the entire tournament, but the reason for this was that most of the project we had tried to to predictions on Kaggle (where we were graded) with bugs in the way we got the test data.
+This made us think that the bots were better than they actually were.
+We worked so hard on data that was flawed.
+It is very impressive that we climbed so high with several flaws in our test data.
+After fixing that we defeated Ryleena.

+We learned that simpler models better models, as we had models so complex that they required to be ran for more then 24 hours before completion.
+We also learned that the data is the most important part of the project.
+We spent so much time on feature engineering and data cleaning.
+We also learned that it is important to have a good workflow, and that it is important to have a good structure of the project.
+We learned that cloud computing is very powerful and quite easy to setup.
 <details>
   <summary><b> We have beaten the following bots: </b></summary>